University of North Carolina at Pembroke: History

 In 1909, the school moved to its present location, about a mile east of the original site.
-The name was changed in 1911 to the Indian Normal School of Robeson County, and again in 1913 to the Cherokee Indian Normal School of Robeson County, tracking the legislature's designation for the Indians of the county, who at one time claimed Cherokee descent.
-In 1926 the school became a two-year post-secondary normal school; until then it had provided only primary and secondary instruction.
+The name was changed in 1911 to the "Indian Normal School of Robeson County", and again in 1913 to the "Cherokee Indian Normal School of Robeson County", tracking the legislature's designation for the Indians of the county, who at one time claimed Cherokee descent.
+In 1926, the school became a two-year post-secondary normal school; until then, it had provided only primary and secondary instruction.

-In 1939 it became a four-year institution, and in 1941 was renamed Pembroke State College for Indians.
-The next year, the school began to offer bachelor's degrees in disciplines other than teaching.
-In 1945 the college was opened to members of all federally recognized tribes.
-A change of name to Pembroke State College in 1949 presaged the admission of white students, which was approved in 1953 for up to forty percent of total enrollment.
+In 1939, it became a four-year institution; in 1941, it was renamed "Pembroke State College for Indians".
+The following year, the school began to offer bachelor's degrees in disciplines other than teaching.
+In 1945, the college was opened to members of all federally recognized tribes.
+A change of name to "Pembroke State College" in 1949 presaged the admission of white students, which was approved in 1953 for up to forty percent of total enrollment.
 The Brown v.
 Board of Education ruling the following year by the United States Supreme Court ended race restrictions at the college.
-Between 1939 and 1953, Pembroke State was the only state-supported four-year college for Indians in the United States.
+Between 1939 and 1953, Pembroke State was the only state-supported four-year college for Native Americans in the United States.

-In 1969 the college became Pembroke State University, a regional university that was incorporated into the University of North Carolina system in 1972.
+In 1969, the college became "Pembroke State University", a regional university incorporated into the University of North Carolina system in 1972.
 The first master's degree program was implemented in 1978.
-On July 1, 1996, Pembroke State University became The University of North Carolina at Pembroke.
+On July 1, 1996, Pembroke State University became "The University of North Carolina at Pembroke".